What is the aim of this review?

 To evaluate the current evidence for the efficacy and safety of antidepressants for FAPDs in children and adolescents.

-In this updated review, we searched the Cochrane Library, PubMed, MEDLINE, Embase, PsycINFO and two clinical trial registers from inception until 03 February 2020.
-We also updated our search of databases of ongoing research, reference lists and 'grey literature' from inception to 03 February 2020.
+In this updated review, we searched The Cochrane Library, PubMed, MEDLINE, EMBASE, PsycINFO and two clinical trial registers from inception until February 3th, 2020.
+We also updated our search of databases of ongoing research, reference lists and 'grey literature' from inception to February 3th, 2020.

 We included randomised controlled trials (RCTs) comparing antidepressants to placebo, to no treatment or to any other intervention, in children aged 4 to 18 years with a FAPD diagnosis as per the Rome or any other defined criteria (as defined by the authors).
 The primary outcomes of interest included treatment success (as defined by the authors), pain severity, pain frequency and withdrawal due to adverse events.

-For the primary outcome of treatment success, two studies used reports of success on a symptom-based Likert scale, with either a two-point reduction or the two lowest levels defined as success.
-The third study defined success as a 15% improvement in quality of life (QOL) ratings scales.
-Therefore, meta-analysis did not include this final study due to the heterogeneity of the outcome measure.
-There is low-certainty evidence that there may be no difference when antidepressants are compared with placebo (risk ratio (RR) 1.17, 95% confidence interval (CI) 0.87 to 1.56; 2 studies, 205 participants; I2 = 0%).
-We downgraded the evidence for significant imprecision due to extremely sparse data (see Summary of findings table 1).
+For the primary outcome of treatment success, two studies used report of success on a symptom-based Likert scale, with either a two-point reduction or the two lowest levels defined as success.
+The other study defined success as a 15% improvement in Quality of life (QOL) rating scales, which could not be included in the meta-analysis due to the heterogeneity of the outcome measure.
+There is insufficient evidence to determine the effects of antidepressants compared with placebo on treatment success (risk ratio (RR) 1.17, 95% confidence interval (CI) [0.87 - 1.56]; 2 studies, 205 participants; low certainty evidence).
+We downgraded the evidence due to significant imprecision due to extremely sparse data.

-The analysis found no difference in withdrawals due to adverse events between antidepressants and placebo: RR 3.17 (95% CI 0.65 to 15.33), with very low certainty due to high risk of bias in studies and imprecision due to low event and participant numbers.
-Sensitivity analysis using a fixed-effect model and analysing just for AMI found no change in this result.
-Due to heterogeneous and limited reporting, no further meta-analysis was possible.
+We are uncertain whether children were more likely to withdraw due to adverse events with antidepressants or placebo, RR 3.80 (95% CI 0.61 - 23.57, very serious imprecision due to low events and number of participants.
+Sensitivity analysis using a fixed effect model and analysing just for AMI found no change in this result.
+Due to heterogeneous and limited reporting, no further meta-analysis was possible for other outcomes of pain severity or frequency.